rowanmanning/crossword/content/people/j-sheps.md

   "awards": [
     {
       "type": "gold",
-      "text": "You got the fastest time on a day", "date": "2021-06-21"
+      "text": "The fastest time on a day",
+      "date": "2021-06-21"
     },
     {